CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-overview.md

 The following functionality requirements are derived from the above discussion:

-* **Isolation**: tenants should be strongly isolated from each other.
-They are not aware of the existence of others at all.
+* **Isolation**: by default tenants should be strongly isolated from each other.
+They are not aware of the existence of other tenants at all.
 One tenant cannot access another tenant's resources or impact other tenants' performance.
+However, cross-tenant access is allowed if tenant admins set custom authorization policies.
-* **Autonomy**: tenants should be able to perform management work within their own scope without turning to cluster operators.
-Example management work includes managing quota, roles, clusterRoles, service accounts, etc.
+* **Autonomy**: tenant admins should be able to perform management work within their own tenant without turning to cluster admins.
+Such work includes managing quota/roles/clusterRoles/service accounts and so on inside their own tenant.
-* **Manageability**: cluster operators should be able to manage these tenants and enforce some policies across all tenants.
+* **Manageability**: cluster operators should be able to manage tenants in an easy way and be able to enforce some common policies across all tenants.
 * **Compatibility**: API compatibility should be kept as much as possible, so that existing tools can continue to run.

 ## Design Overview